keyboard_arrow_up

 Injection Molding

 As the dominant method in commercial production, injection molding is widely used for high-volume manufacturing of rubber and plastic components.
 This process begins with solid rubber stock, which is heated until molten and injected into a mold cavity.
+For buyers comparing rubber molding processes, injection molding is often chosen when cycle time, repeatability, surface finish, and tighter dimensional control are top priorities.
 Automated Machinery precisely controls this operation, ensuring uniform filling under high pressure and heat.
 Once cooled, the molded piece solidifies and is ejected, sometimes requiring minimal finishing before final use.

 Compression Molding

-Compression molding is favored for producing low-tolerance rubber parts.
+Compression molding is favored for producing low-tolerance rubber parts and thicker molded components.
 The process starts with a pre-measured rubber stock, shaped and weighed before being placed into a mold cavity.
 When the mold closes, high pressure forces the material to conform to the cavity’s shape.
-The application of controlled heat and dwell time ensures optimal curing, resulting in durable, high-quality parts.
+The application of controlled heat and dwell time supports proper curing, resulting in durable, high-quality parts often used for industrial products, larger seals, and applications where tooling economy is part of the decision.

 Liquid Injection Molding

 This technique closely mirrors traditional injection molding but utilizes liquid silicone rubber as the primary material.
 A metered pump system regulates the silicone’s flow, mixing it with other additives before injection.
 Once inside the mold, heat and pressure complete the curing process.
 Because the raw material is already in liquid form, production is faster, requiring less energy to convert solid stock into a moldable state.
-Additionally, products made through this method typically require minimal post-processing.
+Products made through this method typically require minimal post-processing, which is one reason liquid silicone rubber molding is widely used for clean, detailed parts in healthcare, electronics, food-contact, and specialty sealing applications.

 Transfer Molding

 Transfer molding is particularly useful for creating rubber components bonded to metal or requiring high precision.
 Unlike compression molding, the rubber stock is placed in a separate chamber, or "pot," above the mold.
 A ram mechanism forces the material through a runner and gate system into the mold cavity under heat and pressure.
-This method ensures uniform distribution, allowing for intricate detailing and strong adhesion to metal inserts.
+This method supports more uniform distribution, allowing for intricate detailing, dependable fill patterns, and strong adhesion to metal inserts in engineered assemblies.

 Rubber Molding Images, Diagrams and Visual Concepts